IoT and Data Security

-It’s because of this sensitivity of the data getting into the wrong hands that we continue to see many companies and some consumers put the pause on IoT rollouts.
+It’s because of this sensitivity of the data getting into the wrong hands that we continue to see many companies and some consumers put a pause on IoT rollouts.
 To be clear, these rollouts aren’t stopping by any means, but there are many questions that people are asking regarding the security, ethical and legal landscape that hasn’t had to be addressed in the past.
-Here are some things to think about as you begin crafting a strategy for making your products and service more smart.
+Here are some things to think about as you begin crafting a strategy for making your products and service smarter.

 This is usually where many conversations start.
 Is my data secure?
 Both in motion and at rest.
 For example, if we take an industrial grade sensor application that is monitoring manufacturing equipment, this on the surface might seem harmless, but in the wrong hands, like your competition, they could start to gain insights into your production levels, types of machines you have and maliciously try to overrun them and cause failures.
 Even something as simple as a hacked security camera footage could show them how your facility is run.